Pylons/hupper/docs/index.rst

 The worker processes may communicate back to the monitor and notify it of new files to watch.
-This can be done by acquiring a reference to the :class:`hupper.IReloaderProxy` instance living in the worker process.
+This can be done by acquiring a reference to the :class:`hupper.interfaces.IReloaderProxy` instance living in the worker process.
 The :func:`hupper.start_reloader` function will return the instance or :func:`hupper.get_reloader` can be used as well.

 More Information
 ================